Develop a competitive edge at the intersection of technology and business strategy as a working professional.

 - Typical program length is 27 months, with 36 credits

-- Minimum of two years of professional work experience
+- Two years of professional work experience preferred

 Program Co-Directors: William Kolb, Edward Kreutzer